vanyingenzi/master_thesis_utilies/README.md

 # Master Thesis Utilities

 This repository contains scripts used in my master thesis.
 This repository structure is inspired by the QUIC Interop runner.
-However I chose t`o have a custom repository in order to fully match my needs.
+However I chose to have a custom repository in order to fully match my needs.

 ## Structure